kristinriebe/provenance-rave/readme-implementation-notes.md

 * fix datetime (UTC)

 * finish implementing activityFlow:
-    - serialize in W3C:
-        + create a bundle (new model class!) with all hadStep-activities, including wasInformedBy?
-        + link bundle as input (Used) to the activity-flow activity
-        + ?
-Do we need to enforce that all activities of a pipeline are linked via wasInformedBy? => no, can be linked via wasGeneratedBy and used as well.
     - auto-generate wasGeneratedBy and used-relationships?
 Or insert?
         + (but cannot know, which entities are used outside of act. flow and which not! => Have to assume that they all are important.)
-    - graphical view: choose viewLevel, show/hide details inside activityFlow
+    - graphical view: choose viewLevel, show/hide details inside activityFlow,

-* Need additional ActivityCollection for grouping all the individual observations to one?
+        + properly show relations via plan for W3C representation
+    - add activityflow to provn-renderer as well

 * Implement bundles for grouping provenance records (and also for prov. of prov.) -- could use a new bundle class (model), temporarily create a bundle-thing with list of activities, entities, agents etc. and then create a bundle serializer.
 * add prov-namespace in the renderer after all?
 I.e. serializer just deals with renaming and restructuring, renderer adds namespaces and omits null-fields; it may be better to expose the real underlying data as the REST API, i.e. using the non-namespaced and not renamed fields.

-* ProvDAL:
-    * Allow to enter an activity id as well

-* add activityflow to provn-renderer as well
+### Question:

-* Question: Follow provenance of hadMember and hadStep relations for children?
+* Follow provenance of hadMember and hadStep relations for children?
 Or just for the parents?
     - Problem was, that provenance of rave:act_irafReduction returned complete prov. records because children of activityFlow rave_pipeline were followed.
     - Could be avoided by ignoring hadMember/hadStep , children side.
+* Need additional ActivityCollection for grouping all the individual observations to one?

 ### Soon
 * write a general prov-app, with abstract classes; make a new app for each project, derive project-specific classes from abstract classes